sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 Recently we acquired Armorblox/Splunk.
 LLM and NLM Security company.
 We wanted to build AI Tools around security.
 I see the gap.
 I am up for learning.

 ## Time I had disaggretement with stake holders ?
+1. **Situation - Automating the creation and maintainance of Version Dependency file for CDO**

-Example for ASA Device Team - ( FTD is done ) They wanted us to create a dependency file for our users where as the knowledge is with them. ( Even if we would be able to do it - we still nedded someone to approve the final go )
+Example for ASA Device Team - They wanted us to create a dependency file for our users where as the knowledge is with them. ( Even if we would be able to do it - we still nedded someone to approve the final go )

 Cisco has a software download site ( It's secure ) bla bla We had to present the version information from the image and say what version they should upgrade to go to a new version.
 We had this requirement for upgrade devices - Where we would pull the image info and create a JSON and give it to our service so that it can presentable the info in a way that can be used by user to upgrade the image.
 It is usually a tediuous process for our team and ASA device team were not ready to do a very simple job from their end.

+2.

 ## Time I had disaggrement with a team memeber ?